GuillaumeGermain/NLP/README.md

 ## Lessons learned

 ### Test on the right dataset!
 My initial mistake was to train and test the classifiers on a mix of both datasets.
-This lead to very surprisingly good results!
-But it was not representative of the performance on the initial test set, what actually really mattered.
+This lead to very surprisingly good results, but it was not representative of the performance on the initial test set, what actually really mattered.

 ### Sparsity is a real problem
 The matrix after tokenization is definitely very sparse.
 The matrix size is HUGE compared to the information it contains.
 The information density is very low.